mmosmond/eeb495/syllabus.md

 # Seminar in Ecology and Evolutionary Biology syllabus
 ### EEB 495H1S, Section L0101, Winter 2021

+## Instructors

+Dr. Matthew Osmond, email.name@utoronto.ca (weeks 1-6)

+Dr. Locke Rowe, email.name@utoronto.ca (weeks 7-12)

+## When and where

+Thursdays, 2:10-4:00 PM

+See [Quercus](https://q.utoronto.ca) for Zoom info

 ## Course description

 In this course we will develop the ability to read, present, and discuss scientific literature critically.
 These are essential skills for every scientist (and useful skills for everyone) and can also be one of the most enjoyable aspects of science.
 By the end of the course we hope you will be more comfortable understanding, contextualizing, and criticizing the primary scientific literature, as well as presenting scientific ideas verbally and in writing.

 *Prerequisite*: A minimum of 1.0 FCE in EEB courses at the 300+ level (at least 0.5 FCE in ecology and 0.5 FCE in evolutionary biology is highly recommended)

+More information on Section 1 of the course is available [here](https://q.utoronto.ca/courses/198198/pages/section-1-details)

 ## Group norms